Allergies and Asthma at School

 - Discuss progress made in self-management and encourage continuation at home

-School Staff should know the following about asthma and allergies:
+School Staff should know the following about allergies:

 ➤ Signs and symptoms